About Beech Creek Power & Energy

 Core Capabilities

-Beech Creek Power & Energy develops advanced tactical power and resilient microgrid solutions for high-consequence environments where failure carries operational consequence.
-We engineer deployable hybrid energy architectures that integrate generation, energy storage, controls, protection, and distribution into modular, field-ready systems built to perform in austere, degraded-grid, off-grid, and expeditionary conditions.
+We design and integrate deployable hybrid energy architectures that bring together generation, storage, controls, protection, and distribution into modular, field-ready systems engineered to perform where the grid ends — in austere, degraded, off-grid, and expeditionary conditions.

 Our Solutions